0

 May 06, 2021

 When learning to knit lace, whether it’s a shawl or a hat, mistakes are inevitable!
 Lace patterns incorporate yarn overs and decreases to create a beautiful finished fabric, but it can be challenging to keep track of your stitch repeats while on the needles.
-One of the greatest things about knitting is that do-overs are allowed (and encouraged!) - almost any error can be corrected.
-In this blog post, we’ll go over identifying, correcting, and preventing common lace errors.
-Learning to fix your lace knitting will make your knitting time easier and more enjoyable!

-Identify the Issue
+Identify the Issue in Your Lace Knitting

 First you need to figure out where the error was introduced.
 Compare the row on your needles to the directions, going stitch by stitch to see if you can find where you made a mistake.
 If it’s in the same row, you can probably just unknit to get to the error and correct it.

-Checking your work against the chart, even if you don’t generally use charts, can also be very helpful since they provide a good overview of how the stitches should interact.
 Follow any visual clues such as columns of knit stitches or zigzagging yarn overs and compare them with your work.
 If you can’t figure it out, take a step back - put the project down if you can, and come back to it a little while later.
-This can really help when you are frustrated!
+This can really help when you're frustrated!

-Common Lace Errors
+Common Lace Errors in Knitting

 Missing yarn over

-One of the most common errors, and one of the easiest to fix!
+A missing yarn over is one of the most common errors, and one of the easiest to fix!

 If you missed a yarn over on the previous row: